aFendell/react-slider/README.md

 # Project

-The project features a clean design react slider component, developed using React, Vite, and TypeScript, without any additional external libraries (for the slider implementation).
+The project features a clean, minimalistic design of a React slider component, developed using React, Vite, and TypeScript, without any additional external libraries (for the slider implementation).

 It features a mock data layer using MSW (Mock Service Worker), ability to handle a changing number of items and supports button and keyboard controls, as well as touch gestures.
-It is planned to have an additional caching mechanism in order to get better perfoemance when dealing with larger number of items.
+The plan is to add a caching mechanism in order to get better performance when dealing with large number of items.

 ## Development